massoncheg/forgejo-docs/docs/admin/actions.md

   ```

 - **Podman:**
-  While Podman is generally compatible to Docker,
+  While Podman is generally compatible with Docker,
-  it does not run socket for managing containers by default
+  it does not create a socket for managing containers by default
   (because it doesn't usually need one).

   If the Forgejo runner complains about "daemon Docker Engine socket not found", or "cannot ping the docker daemon",